 Here are some of the main therapeutic properties of peppermint.

 - Fungicidal and antimicrobial

 At the moment, there are only a few effective antiviral medications available for the treatment of viral diseases.
 Various studies have looked at peppermint for its potential intracellular and extracellular properties against viruses.
 Numerous reports have concluded that peppermint extract has possible antiviral activity against the herpes simplex virus, influenza A, Newcastle disease, and human immunodeficiency virus (HIV).

 Among its various forms available commercially, peppermint oil was the most commonly studied therapeutic agent in these studies.
 It was either ingested orally or applied topically since its lipophilic nature enables it to penetrate the skin.
 Aside from directly fighting these viruses, peppermint also helps boost the immune system, protecting the body from viruses.

-Menthol and menthone, the main terpenes found in peppermint, have been tested against 21 human and plant pathogens in a 2002 study.
+Menthol and menthone, the primary terpenes found in peppermint, have been tested against 21 human and plant pathogens in a 2002 study.
 This led to the conclusion that peppermint has moderate inhibitory activity against numerous human pathogens.

 Peppermint oil has also shown good antibacterial activity against the following:

 - Comamonas terrigena

 - Staphylococcus aureus